 One person who has helped to put Buncrana a town in Donegal on the world map is Kieran Henderson.
 Sadly Kieran passed away at the young age of 45 but leaves behind an incredible legacy in his home.

 While Henderson was working with the Inishowen Tourism he became aware of John Newton and how his time in Ireland after surviving a violent storm inspired the words of Amazing Grace.
 He quickly realised a marketing opportunity to promote tourism in Ireland with the help of Amazing Grace.

-A decade on in a once forgotten part of Ireland is now known as the ‘Amazing Grace Country’ that welcomes visitors from all around the world.
+A decade on, in a once forgotten part of Ireland is now known as the ‘Amazing Grace Country’, now welcoming visitors from all around the world.
 Buncrana is now home to an Amazing Grace park with a great viewing point and an annual festival that celebrates Amazing Grace.
-Kieran saw a historical connection with the global story of the song to attract people to the area and it worked hugely in his favour.
+Kieran saw a historical connection with the global story of Amazing Grace to attract people to the area and it worked hugely in his favour.

 Amazing Grace Festival

 In April, the annual Amazing Grace Festival takes place celebrating the dramatic story of John Newton’s arrival in Ireland in 1748.
 The festival offers a variety of attractions from heritage tours and walks, live music, art and craft and more.